dyutibarma/monochrome/_case-studies/2018-10-23-ecommerce-listing.md

 			<a href="https://coianac.github.io/img/list-workflow1.jpg">
 			<img width="750px;" src="https://coianac.github.io/img/list-workflow1.jpg" alt="graphic of adding an item to a list">
 			</a>
-			<p>The following begins to expose some of the more precarious aspects of working through SKU-less and SKU-full product collection > highlighting the workflows to just a favorites and a wish list.
+			<p>The following begins to expose some of the more precarious aspects of working through SKU-less and SKU-full product collection > highlighting the workflows to for favoriting and wish listing.
 Registry is out of scope for this work.</p>
 		<h3>listing specific workflows</h3>
 			<h4>User Stories</h4>
 			<p><b>Scenario A:</b> As a user browsing the site, I want to easily collect products so that I can later review and purchase these items that inspire me.</p>
-			<p><b>Scenario B:</b> As a user browings the store who has selected Color, Size, QTY for a given item, when I favorite this item, I want that attribution to persist to the list of my choice.</p>
+			<p><b>Scenario B:</b> As a user browsing the webstore who has selected Color, Size, QTY for a given item, when I favorite this item, I want that attribution to persist to the list of my choice.</p>
 			<h4>Diagram</h4>
 			<a href="https://coianac.github.io/img/list-workflow2.jpg">
 			<img width="750px;" src="https://coianac.github.io/img/list-workflow2.jpg" alt="graphic of Scenario A and B workflow">